What are critical areas?

 Can we develop property within a critical area?

-The Resource Lands and Critical Areas Development Chapter 12.08 of the WCC, provides guidance to protect critical areas and their functions and values, while allowing development that provides an economic benefit or productive use of private property.
+The Critical Areas code found in Chapter 12.08 of the WCC, provides guidance to protect critical areas and their functions and values, while allowing development that provides an economic benefit or productive use of private property.

 For more information on critical areas development, please contact the Department.